MicrosoftDocs/azure-docs/articles/documentdb/documentdb-global-database.md

 Writes go to one region at any given time.
 The service allows you to set your preferred order of write region selection in the Azure Portal.
 Once this is set, the service will select the top most region in this list as the write region.
 If one or more regions fail, the service will automatically select the first available region down the list as the write region.

-Finally, you can set a consistency level for replication (more below).
+Finally, you can set a consistency level for global availabiltiy (more below).

 Once the global database is set up, there is no further day-to-day management necessary.
-The service will handle replication, and in the case of a regional failure, automatically handle failing over and recovering with minimal loss in availability.
+The service will handle global availability of your data, and in the case of a regional failure, automatically handle failing over and recovering with minimal loss in availability.

 ## Selecting regions